Call us on

 NZDAA asbestos guidance notes can be found here

-Loose fibre broken down from the mined rock material is used in the manufacture of a variety of products.
-Asbestos is often mixed with other materials and is rarely encountered in its rare form, making identification based on visual examination unreliable.
-Asbestos has been incorporated in a number of materials for the construction, cladding, thermal or acoustic insulation of offices, factories, manufacturing plants and residential dwellings.
+Loose fibers derived from mined asbestos rock are utilized in the production of various products.
+Due to its tendency to be mixed with other materials, asbestos is seldom encountered in its pure form, rendering visual identification unreliable.
+Asbestos has been widely incorporated into a range of materials used for the construction, cladding, thermal, and acoustic insulation of offices, factories, manufacturing plants, and residential properties.

 A PDF list of asbestos containing products can be found here